PRBergerIII/entJavaIndyProject/TimeLog.md

 - Videos

 #### Day's Reflection:
 It was good to go through other people's projects and see how others are approaching it.
 I think trying to find room for improvement in others' work helps to find it in my own.
 It's also a nice way to find alternate (and better!) ways of doing things.

+### <a id="016"></a>2022.02.28 - Week 4
+- Videos

+#### Day's Reflection: